drethage/fully-convolutional-point-network/readme.md

 After training and evaluating a model, we may wish to predict on unseen data.

-To predict on a new mesh or point cloud: `python main.py --mode predict --file <path_to_PLY_file>`.
+To predict on a new mesh or point cloud: `python main.py --mode predict --config <path_to_config_file> --file <path_to_PLY_file>`.
 Optionally, specify which device to use by setting the `--device` flag to *cpu* or *gpu*.
 Optionally, use a custom set of colors to represent distinct classes by giving the path to a colors.txt file via `--colors`.

 ## Citation